byzer-org/.github/profile/README.md

     <img src="https://raw.githubusercontent.com/byzer-org/.github/main/media/Byzer_Logo.png" alt="drawing"  width="220"/>

-Yes, we are building a new opensource community on GitHub which named **Byzer™**
+Yes, we are building a new opensource community on GitHub which named **Byzer**

 > - Byzer: A mythical creatures in chinese myth system, it can speak in human languages and knows everything